matomo-org/developer-documentation/docs/3.x/tests-ui.md

 }, done);
 ```

-*Note: phantomjs has its quirks and you may have to hack around to get certain behavior to work.
-For example, clicking a `<select>` will not open the dropdown, so dropdowns have to be manipulated via JavaScript within the page (ie, the `.evaluate()` method).*

 ### Adding test data in a UI test

 Some of your tests may require specific data to exist in Piwik's DB.
 To add this data, you can define a [PHP fixture class](/guides/tests-system#fixtures) and set it as the fixture to use in your UI test, like so: